An Allies in Recovery member recently wrote in about a complicated and frustrating situation with her elderly sister and her addicted nephew:

 “Enmeshed” is a good word to describe the situation between your sister and her son.
 Enmeshed describes a pattern, years in the making, when a family member fixes and protects and tries to control the actions of a loved one who’s abusing substances.

-Boundaries are nonexistent.
-The parent steps in constantly because they believe their loved one needs help with such things as basic needs – (housing or getting enough to eat), issues of safety related to the drug use, or propping them up when the depression is bad.
+The parent steps in constantly.
+They believe their loved one needs help with such things as basic needs – (housing or getting enough to eat), issues of safety related to the drug use, or propping them up when the depression is bad.

 The loved one can get angry towards the parent for not doing more, for not taking away even more of the hurt, consistently and quickly.
 In this way, they make the parent responsible for their problems and look to them for the solutions.
 Mom gets obsessed over the son and the son deflects problems and solutions onto the mom.